Mister-Gee/test_project/README.md

 A Basic React Project

 ##  Scripts
+In the project directory, run:

+### `npm install`

+This installs all the npm packages

-In the project directory, you can run:
+In the project directory, you can run to start the application:

 ### `npm start`